 Forget ice cream—what the world needs is gelato.
 With less fat and sugar but all the creaminess of American ice cream, Italian gelato is not only somewhat of a “healthier” option, but a sure-fire ticket to a satisfied sweet tooth.
-The following seven gelato spots serve up the most delicious, authentic Italian ice cream in Utah!
+The following gelato spots serve up the most delicious, authentic Italian ice cream in Utah!

 The most famous gelato in Utah, Dolcetti Gelato also sells espresso, French macarons, and artisanal teas.
 Located next door to an equally authentic pizza restaurant, Dolcetti’s reputation is hard to beat.